smcasillas1/Capstone/README.md

       1. What are the major types of crime that occurs in Ohio by City/County?
       2. Are there certain types of crimes that are more common in small, medium, and large cities?
+           - Size Definition: Small: <100K, Medium: >100K & <400K, Large: >400K
-      3. What is the year-over-year trend of crime throughout Ohio?
+      4. What is the year-over-year trend of crime throughout Ohio?
-      4. Are there any surprises from the crime datasets?
+      5. Are there any surprises from the crime datasets?

 ## Prepare Datasets